ReachFive/reachfive-sandbox-nodejs/README.md

 Those values are available in your ReachFive account settings.

-To work correctly, your also have to add `localhost` to *Allowed Origins* and `http://localhost:3000/login/callback` to *Allowed Callback URLs*
+To work correctly, your also have to add the following values in your account settings:
+ * `localhost` in *Allowed Origins*
+ * `http://localhost:3000/login/callback` to *Allowed Callback URLs*

 ## Run